hulloanson/hullowheel-android/README.md

 ## Run
 1. Start the app
 2. Start the server
 3. If no inputs was received, try stopping both the app and the server, then start the app, then the server.
-It is due to my negligence on UDP.
+It is due to my ignorance on UDP.
 See issue below and also https://github.com/hulloanson/hullowheel-server/#known-issues.

 ## TODOs
 ### Known Issues & Improvements